Many or all companies we feature compensate us. Compensation and editorial

 Your insurance company should be able to provide you with a declaration or send it to the lender on your behalf.

-How are the above documents submitted to the lender?
+How do I submit my HELOC documents to the lender?

 The process for submitting documents needed for a HELOC can depend on what’s required and the lender.